MapsPeople/docs/collections/_cms/index.md

 ### Display Settings

-Allows toggling visible features on the export, such as icons, location types, and labels.
+Allows toggling visible features on the exported map, such as Icons, Location Types, and Labels.

 You can also rotate the map and set the size of the screen selection.
 The max is 2000 x 2000.

 ### Preview

-Preview is helpful especially when using rotation or larger-than-monitor exports.
+Preview is especially helpful when using rotation or larger-than-monitor exports.

 ## Venue